Every winning SEO strategy needs a solid blueprint — an SEO roadmap — in order to scale.

 Replacing inconsistency with purposeful, measured and directed effort is CRITICAL to an enterprise's ability to be successful.

-It’s only when all teams, often scattered across the globe, approach SEO tasks in the same way that an organization can achieve the scale needed to achieve its SEO goals.
+It’s only when all teams, often scattered across the globe, approach SEO tasks in the same way that an organization can achieve the scale needed to accomplish its SEO goals.

 Examples of Common SEO Standard Operating Procedures